nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_routing.md

 ```

 The routing rules list is an order-matter array of tuples of query and
-corresponding queue.
+corresponding queue:

-- The query is following [worker matching query](#worker-matching-query) syntax.
+- The query is following a [worker matching query](#worker-matching-query) syntax.

-- The queue_name must be a valid Sidekiq queue name.
+- The `<queue_name>` must be a valid Sidekiq queue name.
 If the queue name
-is nil, or an empty string, the worker is routed to the queue generated
+  is `nil`, or an empty string, the worker is routed to the queue generated
   by the name of the worker instead.

 The query supports wildcard matching `*`, which matches all workers.
 As a
 result, the wildcard query must stay at the end of the list or the rules after it
 are ignored.

+NOTE:
-> Important: Mixing queue routing rules and queue selectors requires care to
+Mixing queue routing rules and queue selectors requires care to
-> ensure all jobs that are scheduled and picked up by appropriate Sidekiq
+ensure all jobs that are scheduled and picked up by appropriate Sidekiq
-> workers
+workers.

 ## Worker matching query